 Featured on the MGM Grand property is The Hunger Games: The Exhibition.
 Based on the blockbuster film franchise of the same name, the exhibition took us through the journey of the main character, Katniss Everdeen.
 It follows her story from a humble beginning in District 12, through the games in the Capitol, and finally her emergence as the Mockingjay for the rebellion.
 It felt like we were truly in the story in the interactive exhibit.
 It featured genuine props and artistic set recreations from all the films such as the Hall of Justice, President Snow’s Office, the Tribute Train, and District 13.
-There was also an interactive archery experience that gave us the chance to train for the rebellion on a 60 foot wide interactive touch screen.
+There was also an interactive archery experience that gave us the chance to train for the rebellion on a 60-foot-wide interactive touch screen.
 The screen itself holds the Guinness World Record for the largest touchscreen display.
-By the end of it we felt we were truly members of the rebellion fighting alongside Katniss and her friends.
+By the end of it, we felt we were truly members of the rebellion fighting alongside Katniss and her friends.

 KÁ by Cirque du Soleil

-To end our first night in Vegas we saw KÁ by Cirque du Soleil.
-It is performed in one of the MGM Grand’s many theaters on the property and only one of the countless Cirque du Soleil shows featured in Las Vegas.
+To end our first night in Vegas, we saw KÁ by Cirque du Soleil.
+It is performed in one of MGM Grand’s many theaters on the property and only one of the countless Cirque du Soleil shows featured in Las Vegas.
 KÁ was absolutely stunning.
-It tells the story of a pair of twins as they take a perilous journey to fulfill their shared destiny through impossible acrobatics, martial arts, and stunning pyrotechnics.
+It tells the story of a pair of twins as they take a perilous journey to fulfill their shared destiny through impossible acrobatics, martial arts and stunning pyrotechnics.
 There doesn’t seem to be a bad seat in the theater with action taking place all around you and a stage that rotates 360 degrees.
 It had my heart racing as I watched the actors perform.
 In my opinion, it might just be the best Cirque du Soleil on the Strip.

 MGM Grand Spa and Fitness Center